We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 5. Legal and insurance firms

-Legal firms seek expert advice on liability issues related to contamination, while insurers assess environmental risk exposure for policy underwriting.
+Legal firms seek expert advice on liability issues related to contaminated land, while insurers assess environmental risk exposure for policy underwriting.

-Arbtech’s team of contaminated land consultants provide professional risk assessment on sites all around the UK.
+Arbtech’s team of contaminated land consultants provide cost effective, professional risk assessment on sites all around the UK.
 For more information, fill in the quick contact form at the top of this page.

 Common Questions

 The role involves investigating potentially polluted land to ensure that any development on a such sites is safe and in line with environmental regulations.
-Consultants will conduct assessments of soil, groundwater, and ground gases and propose appropriate remedial action if contamination is found.
+Consultants will conduct assessments of soil, groundwater, and ground gases and propose appropriate remedial action if contamination is found, ensuring that a site is in such a condition that planning permission can be granted.

 To comply with the National Planning Policy Framework, developers must be able to prove that a scheme would not create or worsen contamination risks.
 Land contamination reports produced by consultants are considered by local planning authorities before permission will be granted for development.

 These surveys will identify potentially hazardous substances in the soil or groundwater that may be harmful to human health or the environment.
-Contaminated land surveys are often required by a local planning authority when applications are being considered for development on former industrial brownfield sites.
+Contaminated land surveys are often required by a local planning authority when applications are being considered for development on former industrial brownfield sites where there is a significant possibility of contamination.

 Ready to Get Started?